RPG-IO/rpg-io/docs/configuration.md

 * `textImagePopupBackground` -  Url of a picture to be used as a background for all TextImagePopups
 * `textImagePopupButton` - Url of a picture to be used as a button image for all TextImagePopups
 * `quizPopupBackground` - Url of a picture to be used as a background for all QuizPopups
+* `quizPopupButton` - Url of a picture to be used as a button image for all QuizPopups
 * `inventoryPopupBackground` - Url of a picture to be used as a background for the Inventory
 * `dialoguePopupBackground` - Url of a picture to be used as a background for all DialoguePopups
 * `npcFrame` - Url of a picture to be used as a frame around a NPC image in the DialoguePopups